nulldot0/fire-notifier/README.md

 ## Environment Variables
 - **`DELAY`** - The delay in seconds between each check for new fires.
 Default is 30 seconds.
 - **`SEARCH_TERM`** - The search term to use to filter the fire data.
 Example: `Holy Spirit`, `Quezon City`, `Manila`, etc...
 The default is empty string meaning it will send notification if it's a dangerous alert type regardless of the location.
+The value can also be a list of search terms separated by commas.
+Example: `Quezon City,Makati,Pasig`.
 - **`PUSHOVER_TOKEN`** - Your Pushover API token.
 - **`PUSHOVER_USER`** - Your Pushover user key.